 If multiple securities are being sent at the same time, one Letter of Intent is sufficient as long as all securities are referenced in the letter.

 To use a Letter of Intent template, select the appropriate file for the IRS Levy below:

 Note: To read or print a PDF document, you need the Adobe Acrobat Reader (v5.0 or higher) software installed on your computer.
 You can download the Adobe Acrobat Reader from the Adobe Website.

 If you need help downloading...

 Proof of Ownership

-In order for the Bureau of the Public Debt to liquidate the securities for your agency, we must have proof of ownership.
-This documentation can be sent to the Bureau of the Public Debt electronically via our email address listed on the Address Information page.
+In order for the Bureau of the Fiscal Service (Fiscal Service) to liquidate the securities for your agency, we must have proof of ownership.
+This documentation can be sent to the Fiscal Service electronically via our email address listed on the Address Information page.
 The IRS office that the security has been assigned to from a levy must show evidence of ownership.
 The evidence is documented by the following instruments:

 - IRS Form 2433 - Notice of Seizure.
 The Certificate of Official Record must list the securities and contain a visible IRS seal.
 The IRS notice must denote the delinquent taxpayer's name, a description of the property seized by the administrative levy, the location of the property, and the estimated expenses of the seizure and sale.

 - IRS Form 2434 - Notice of Public Auction for Sale.
 The Certificate of Official Record must list the securities and contain a visible IRS seal.
 An IRS announcement that property has been seized pursuant to 26 U.S.C. § 6331 for nonpayment of internal revenue taxes and will be sold at public auction under 26 U.S.C. § 6335.